Peach Pie Muffins with Brown Butter Glaze

-- 1 Tbsp baking powder (yes, 1 FULL tablespoon)
+- 1 Tablespoon baking powder (yes, 1 FULL tablespoon)

-- 2 heaping tsp ground cinnamon, plus more for sprinkling on top
+- 2 heaping teaspoons ground cinnamon, plus more for sprinkling on top

-- 4 Tbsp (1/2 stick) unsalted butter, melted and cooled slightly
+- 4 Tablespoons (1/2 stick) unsalted butter, melted and cooled slightly

 - 1 and 1/4 cups sour cream (I used light sour cream – regular or nonfat would work too)

 - 2 cups peeled + chopped fresh peaches (thawed, frozen peaches would work too)

 Brown Butter Glaze

 - Preheat the oven to 425F.
 Line 12-cup muffin tin with liners or spray with nonstick cooking spray.
 Set aside.